 Despite the near-ubiquity of smartphones and tablets it is surprisingly difficult to find a satisfactory definition of 'mobile literacies' (Frawley & Dyson, 2014; Janks, 2013; Walton 2014.
 This stands in stark contrast to the substantial body of work concerned with defining and theorising 'digital literacies' and 'critical digital literacies' (c.f.
 Merchant, 2007).
-The meanings of ‘mobile literacy’ and ‘mobile literacies seem to be taken as self-evident.
+The meanings of ‘mobile literacy’ and ‘mobile literacies’ seem to be taken as self-evident.
 For example, a search through the Literacy archive using the search term ‘mobile’ and the parameter All Text returns forty research articles.
 Although they discuss mobile learning and literacies, none of them is explicitly concerned with definition.
-In this paper I therefore contribute a definition of mobile literacies pertinent to higher education, the context from which my empirical evidence is drawn.
+In this paper I therefore contribute a tentative definition of mobile literacies pertinent to higher education, the context from which my empirical evidence is drawn.

 To begin defining mobile literacies, it is perhaps helpful to start by differentiating literacy from instances where the term is used as a synonym for skill, as in phrases like computer literacy (Buckingham, 2016).
 Merchant (2007) reminds us that literacy is understanding how to manipulate the writing symbol-system, and cites a definition from Kress’s seminal Literacy in the New Media Age (Kress, 2003 p.23): 'Literacy is the term to use when we make messages using letters as the means of recording that message.'
-Merchant (2007 p.121) extends Kress’s definition to include 'other symbols such as icons, pictograms and numbers' as well as various 'visual features' characteristic of digital texts.
+Merchant (2007 p.121) then extends Kress’s definition to include 'other symbols such as icons, pictograms and numbers' as well as various 'visual features' characteristic of digital texts.
 Digital literacy is consequently defined as manipulating and interpreting written or symbolic representation which is mediated by digital technology.
 More recent work has recognised that mobility offers possibilities for different kinds of literacies, shaped by communication forms which are richer, more diverse and more flexible than before, and support multimodality, linguistic innovation, remix, playfulness, participation and connection in the production and consumption of texts (Burnett & Merchant, 2015; Lankshear and Knobel, 2016; Merchant, 2013; Williams, 2014).
 From here we can bridge into attempting to define mobile literacies.

 As we have seen, mobile learning comprises mobility of technology, learners and learning, and may be characterised by things such as interactivity, autonomy, spontaneity and creativity (Traxler, 2009).
 Literacy can be defined as the ability to understand and manipulate culturally-located symbol systems in the creation and consumption of texts.
 Mobile literacies can thus be tentatively defined as:

 the use and interpretation of written or symbolic representation in texts and practices mediated by mobile digital technologies.

+There is nothing particularly radical about this definition; it is merely an amalgam, and logical extension, of definitions of mobile learning and of literacies extant in the literature.
+Nevertheless, it does express the essence of mobile literacies and avoids some of the definitional pitfalls noted above.
+It privileges the agency and activities of the learner rather than technology per se.
+In attending to written or symbolic representation in texts and practices it accounts for the aforementioned features of multimodal contemporary literacies, and again foregrounds meanings made by learners.
+The definition explicitly pertains to mobile digital devices and thus acknowledges the mobility of learners, learning and devices.